 The West Bank city of Jericho was first settled 11,000 years ago.
 Drawn by the presence of numerous natural springs in the area, successive generations of small-scale farmers contributed to the modern-day claim that Jericho is the oldest continuously inhabited city in the world.
 Referred to as the ‘city of the palms’ in the Bible, Jericho is laden with history, its very walls witness to successive waves of invasion and domination, its ruins a testament to a complex backstory.
-Along with archeological and biblical sites, Jericho offers sweeping views and a timeless feel.
+Along with archaeological and biblical sites, Jericho offers sweeping views and a timeless feel.

 Located northeast of Jerusalem, Jericho is quieter and less visited.
 It can be visited on a day trip from Jerusalem and provides a contrast to the latter’s bustling streets.
 The route between the two is the setting for the parable of the Good Samaritan.